Flashpoint Archive

 Flashpoint Archive (formerly BlueMaxima's Flashpoint) is an archival and preservation project that allows browser games, web animations and other general rich web applications to be played in a secure format, after all major browsers removed native support for NPAPI/PPAPI plugins in the mid-to-late 2010s as well as the plugins' deprecation.
 The project contains over 200,000 applications from over 120 browser plugins, most notably Adobe Flash, which can be installed and played using the provided Flashpoint Launcher and its associated tools.

 History

-The project was initiated by Australian Ben "BlueMaxima" Latimore in late 2017, initially as part of a separate project from the Archive Team.
+The project was started by Australian Ben "BlueMaxima" Latimore in late 2017, initially as part of a separate project from the Archive Team.
 The project has since developed a launcher for playing the archived games and animations, and has reached a total size of 1.68 TB.
 The project allows games to be played through a proxy that receives and blocks any web requests and calls needed, bypassing any DRM that relied on the web.
 BlueMaxima stepped down as leader of the project in early 2023 in order to move on to other projects, including finishing a book dedicated towards the early history of web games named after Flashpoint.